TMasak/cerss/README.md

 Script [demo](separable_plus_banded_model/demo.R) shows how the functions can be used in form of a sample simulation run.

+### Simulation Study

-Most of the results in Section 5.1 (Simulation Study) of the [paper](https://arxiv.org/abs/1912.12870) corresponding to the sripts in the [separate folder](separable_plus_banded_model/scripts) were computed on a cluster.
+Most of the results in Section 5.1 of the [paper](https://arxiv.org/abs/1912.12870) corresponding to the sripts in the [separate folder](separable_plus_banded_model/scripts) were computed on a cluster.
 The resulting data are stored in the [data